 The county of Kinross has lots to experience and has an intriguing history.
 Situated beside Loch Leven, the largest loch in the Scottish Lowlands, you can take a ferry to the infamous Loch Leven Castle which acted as a prison to Mary Queen of Scots in 1567.
-Saoirse Ronan is soon to play the part of Mary in the latest Hollywood movie which is also rumoured to be casting Margot Robbie as Queen Elizabeth I.
+Saoirse Ronan is soon to play the part of Mary in the latest Hollywood movie alongside Margot Robbie as Queen Elizabeth I.

 Loch Leven Fisheries - renowned nationally and internationally as a brown trout fishery for over 100 years, it has its own unique strain of brown trout, “Salmo Levensis”, which has been used to stock rivers, lakes and lochs across the world.
 With a fleet of 18 boats with outboard motors you can fish for brown trout and pike.
 It was declared a nature reserve in 1964 and attracts around 20,000 pink-footed geese in the Autumn and is one of Europe’s most important wetland sites with great numbers of breeding wildfowl.